okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 ![Flowchart - update User (PUT)](/img/oin/scim_flow-user-update-put.png "Simple flow diagram for updating a User with a PUT method request")

-Updating a User refers to modifying an attribute in the Okta user's profile that is mapped to an attribute in the SCIM application.
+Updating a User object refers to modifying an attribute in the Okta user's profile that is mapped to an attribute in the SCIM application.

-To update a User, you need to enable the functionality in the Okta Admin Console:
+To update a User object, you need to enable the functionality in the Okta Admin Console:

 1. Select your SCIM integration from the list of integrations in your Okta org.
 1. Under the **Provisioning** tab, click **To App**.